 Hemlock Falls is a beautiful waterfall near Butler, Ohio.
 Even though it’s difficult to locate, the hike to this nearly 100-foot waterfall is worth the trip!

-While Hemlock Falls is located NEAR Mohican State Park, it is owned by the Richland Park District and access is managed by Mohican Outdoor School.
+While Hemlock Falls is located so close to Mohican State Park, it is owned by the Richland Park District.
 Eventually, the Falls will be on the new B & O Trail as the land was recently purchased by the Mohican Watershed Conservancy.

 How do you access Hemlock Falls?